pypy/wxpython-cffi/cffi/etg.rst

 and decrease the amount of that needed to replaced, the Python exception API is (partially) copied.
 If you encounter some part of it that isn't implemented, it should be added to ``src/cffi/wxpy_api.h``.

-Replacing virtual catcher code is a done somewhat similarly.
-Virtual catcher code handles calling a Python re-implementation of a C++ virtual method.
-For the cffi backend, it is pure Python code that is called in place of the actual Python  in the usual virtual method handling process.
-It is also called with the same arguments that the actual Python method would be.
-All C++ types are automatically converted/wrapped (this may change in the future because it inflexible and inconsistent with the above.)
-Virtual catcher code for cffi is placed in the ``virtualCatcheCode_cffi`` attribute of a method declaration (``MethodDef``, ``CppMethodDef``, etc.)

 Adding mapped types